aziontech/azion-samples/templates/astro/cosmic-simple-astro-blog/README.md

-# CosmicJS Simple Astro Blog
+# Cosmic Simple Astro Blog

-The **CosmicJS Simple Astro Blog** template helps you create and manage a blog easily, combining [Astro](https://docs.astro.build/en/concepts/why-astro/)'s performance with [Cosmic](https://www.cosmicjs.com/) headless CMS for content management.
+The **Cosmic Simple Astro Blog** template helps you create and manage a blog easily, combining [Astro](https://docs.astro.build/en/concepts/why-astro/)'s performance with [Cosmic](https://www.cosmicjs.com/) headless CMS for content management.

 This repository is an example of the new GitHub repository created during the deployment.
-For a more detailed step-by-step to deploy this template through Azion's platform, check the [How to deploy edge applications with CosmicJS Simple Astro Blog](https://www.azion.com/en/documentation/products/guides/cosmic-simple-astro-blog/) guide.
+For a more detailed step-by-step to deploy this template through Azion's platform, check the [How to deploy edge applications with Cosmic Simple Astro Blog](https://www.azion.com/en/documentation/products/guides/cosmic-simple-astro-blog/) guide.

 This template uses Astro version `3.0.8`.